CubOfJudahsLion/tm-ghci/README.md

 background evaluation, expression cells and even spreadsheets built out Haskell expressions and GHCi commands.

-For this version, I felt a little ambitious and decided to add all of the functionality I'd want if I were to get serious about writing and documenting an extensive Haskell project.

-I believe I'd need for working project contexts tab-completion, importing syntax-highlighted Haskell code and making Haskell/GHCi a _scripting_ language in TeXmacs were incorporated.
+For this version, I decided to add all of the functionality I'd want if I were to get serious about writing and documenting an extensive Haskell project.
+A few new features have been added: project awareness (i.e., it will run a REPL using project assets), tab-completion, importing syntax-highlighted Haskell code and making Haskell/GHCi a _scripting_ language.

-The new features required code reorganization: tm-ghci is no longer a single-file project.
-It's no longer an exercise demonstrating how simple it is to implement a TeXmacs plug-in in Haskell, but I'm hoping proper module organization will keep each feature bite-sized.
+Those new features required extensive code reorganization: tm-ghci is no longer a single-file project -- or a demonstration of how simple it is to implement a TeXmacs plug-in in Haskell.
+Nevertheless I'm hoping proper module organization will still convey that impression for each individual feature.

 `tm_ghci` is _beta_-stage software.
 It's only been tested in Windows 10 and Arch Linux.
 I don't own a MacOS system, so I'm unable to provide the respective version.
 If anyone is willing to volunteer to compile and test, please drop me a line.

-### Planned features

-TeXmacs already has a mechanism for importing LaTeX, so I'm not planning on importing `.lhs` files.

 ## Licensing